marcomaroni-github/twitter-to-bluesky/README.md

 - `--api-delay <milliseconds>` - Wait time between posts in milliseconds (default: 2500)
     Example: `--api-delay 3000`

+- `--circle-warnings` - When used with `--simulate`, logs a warning for tweets that would be imported that could potentially be Circle tweets (see below for more info).
+    Example: `--circle-warnings`

 **Examples when running on Windows**

 Assuming you stored the Twitter archive in `C:\Temp\twitter-archive` and you want to import tweets from two Twitter handles: